Biomedical Sciences

 Explore biology, medicine, disease, chemistry and physiology (all touchpoints of biomedical science degrees) and apply your fundamental understanding of human anatomy, microbiology, biochemistry and physiology to real-world situations.

-In fact, we’re the only university in Australia with MRI and MEG labs on campus, so by the time you graduate, you’ll be confident in using the latest technology available.
+We’re the only university in Australia with MRI and MEG labs on campus, so when you graduate, you’ll be confident in using the latest technology.

 Study Biomedical Science at Swinburne